Edward Carpenter: (29 Aug 1844 – 28 Jun 1929)

 “Thus we have to push on with discernment.
 Always we have to remember that the wide, free sense of equality and kinship which lies at the root of Internationalism is the real goal.
 Always we have to press on towards that great and final liberation − the realization of our common humanity, the recognition of the same great soul of man slumbering under all forms in the heart of all races − the one guarantee and assurance of the advent of world peace.”

-At a time when there are growing international tensions, , it is useful to recall that there are voices in opposition and persons like Carpenter who saw that an awareness of the spiritual dimension of each person was the basis for the healing of the nations.
+At a time when in England and France there are commemorations of the anniversaries of the 1914-1918 War, it is useful to recall that there were voices in opposition and persons like Carpenter who saw that an awareness of the spiritual dimension of each person was the basis for the healing of the nations.

 This work is licensed under a CC BY-NC 4.0 License.